L-Briand/stylized/readme.md

 ## Style Composition

 If before it was good, now it's fun.
 Styles can have substyles.
-Substyles know of attributes of their parents if the context allows it.
-This
+Substyles know the attributes of their parents, if the context allows it.

 ```kotlin
 val textStyle by attr()